Bytes Are All You Need: Transformers Operating Directly On File Bytes: Experimental Setup

 \textbf{fCHW:} This format is similar to fHWC, but images are stored in ``CHW'' order.

-\textbf{TIFF:} The TIFF file encoding \cite{tiff} allows for many custom configurations.
-For our experimentation, we use the default settings provided by PIL.
+\textbf{TIFF:} The TIFF file encoding \citep{tiff} allows for many custom configurations.
+For our experimentation we use the default settings provided by PIL, which do not include compression.
 This results in a format similar to fHWC, but with the addition of TIFF image headers describing configuration options and the image size.
+Comparing our results on TIFF images to fHWC results helps assess ByteFormer's ability to ignore irrelevant file headers.

-\textbf{PNG:} The PNG format \cite{png} contains headers describing PNG configuration options, followed by rows of image data stored in ``IDAT'' chunks.
+\textbf{PNG:} The PNG format \citep{png} contains headers describing PNG configuration options, followed by rows of image data stored in ``IDAT'' chunks.
 Each IDAT chunk contains a byte describing the filtering method used for that row's data.
 The filtering method applies an offset to the row's data based on neighboring pixel values.
 Thus, our PNG file contains rows of RGB data, with offsets applied, interrupted by occasional bytes that contain file encoding settings.
 We do not use the optional {\tt zlib} compression that PNG allows.
+We expect PNG files to provide more challenges to ByteFormer than TIFF, since image contents are encoded as offsets and interspersed with encoding information.

-\textbf{JPEG:} JPEG \cite{jpeg} encodes images by applying a series of transformations to compress the image before serialization.
-The RGB image is converted to YCbCr, then downsampled in the chroma channels, then passed through a Discrete Cosine Transform \cite{dct}, then quantized using coefficients determined by the JPEG quality factor.
+\textbf{JPEG:} JPEG \citep{jpeg} encodes images by applying a series of transformations to compress the image before serialization.
+The RGB image is converted to YCbCr, then downsampled in the chroma channels, then passed through a Discrete Cosine Transform \citep{dct}, then quantized using coefficients determined by the JPEG quality factor.
 The quality factor determines the level of compression, with $100$ denoting no compression due to quantization, and lower values indicating stronger compression.
-After quantization, the coefficients are encoded via a run-length encoding, followed by a Huffman encoding \cite{huffman-encoding}.
+After quantization, the coefficients are encoded via a run-length encoding, followed by a Huffman encoding \citep{huffman-encoding}.
 Note that Huffman codes are not byte-aligned, e.g. they can cross byte boundaries.
 We expect this to make our modeling task more difficult.